BtNowakowski/BtNowakowski/README.md

 <h1 align="center">👋 Hello there!
-I'm Bartosz, a passionate software developer.</h1>
+I'm Bartosz, a passionate software tester and developer.</h1>

 🌟 I love working on projects that challenge me and push the boundaries of what's possible.
 Whether it's front-end development with React or backend systems with Python, I'm always eager to learn and grow.